 Reindeer are so closely linked to humans we have integrated them into our folklore during the yuletide season.
 Santa’s sleigh is pulled through the air by magical reindeer after all.

-Other deer species cannot be domesticated, and they are often the target of hunters as first-class game animals.
+Other deer species cannot be domesticated, and they are often the target of deer hunters as first-class game animals.